Is speculative fiction a "whites-only" artform?

 Which then got me thinking, doesn't that really make me part of the problem?
 Worse still, perhaps, is there anything I can actually do about that ?
 I'm not an editor on a pro-magazine.
 I'm obviously not a Gaiman or a Scalzi.
 In summary, I have bugger all clout in the spec-fic community.

 Upon reflection, the only thing I think I can really do is make a concerted effort to buy and read more speculative fiction by black authors.
 So, with that in mind, I've found a couple of resources to help remedy my ignorance.
-And I've committed to read (write about) a book by one of these writers every month.

 Of course this doesn't really make any difference in the grand scheme of things, and while it may not be anything like a solution, maybe it'll make me less of a problem.